Algebras with a negation map: Nonassociative semialgebras with a negation map

-\begin{defn} A \textbf{Poisson semialgebra} is an associative semialgebra $\mathcal A$ with a negation map, together with a bilinear operation $\{ \phantom{a}, \phantom{a}\}: \mathcal A \times \mathcal A \to \mathcal A$, called a {\bf Poisson bracket}, satisfying \end{defn}
+\begin{defn} A \textbf{Poisson $\preceq$-semialgebra} is an associative semialgebra $\mathcal A$ with a negation map, together with a bilinear operation $\{ \phantom{a}, \phantom{a}\}: \mathcal A \times \mathcal A \to \mathcal A$, called a {\bf Poisson bracket}, satisfying \end{defn}

 (This takes into account Definition~\ref{Lies}, as well as Proposition~\ref{Pois1}.)
-Then $\{ \phantom{a}, \phantom{a}\}$ yields a Lie structure as in Proposition~\ref{Pois1}.
+Then $\{ \phantom{a}, \phantom{a}\}$ yields a Lie $\preceq$-structure as in Proposition~\ref{Pois1}.

-\begin{example} The following are commutative Poisson semialgebras. \begin{enumerate}\eroman \item If $L$ is a f.d.~Lie semialgebra with negation map, having base $a_1, \dots, a_n$, then, viewing the $a_i$ as commuting indeterminates in the commutative polynomial semialgebra $R= F[a_1, \dots, a_n],$ introduce a Poisson bracket on $R$ by defining $\{a _i, a_j \}$ to be the Lie product in $L$ and extending the Poisson bracket via the Leibniz identities, i.e.,
+\begin{example} The following are commutative Poisson $\preceq$-semialgebras.
+In each case we get a triple, where $\tT$ is taken to be the set of monomials. \begin{enumerate}\eroman \item If $L$ is a f.d.~Lie semialgebra with negation map, having base $a_1, \dots, a_n$, then, viewing the $a_i$ as commuting indeterminates in the commutative polynomial semialgebra $R= F[a_1, \dots, a_n],$ introduce a Poisson bracket on $R$ by defining $\{a _i, a_j \}$ to be the Lie product in $L$ and extending the Poisson bracket via the Leibniz identities, i.e.,